Campus Communication Toolkit

 - The logo should always appear in the approved colors.

-Being Tobacco-Free means you are “Free to ____ .”
-The possibilities seem fairly limitless.
-Being Tobacco-Free is freedom.
+Being vape-free or tobacco-free means you are “Free to ____.”
+The possibilities seem almost limitless.
+Being vape-free and tobacco-free is freedom.

-- The ability to relate to prevention, cessation and policy with a single type of message
+- The ability to make connections to prevention, cessation and policy with a single type of message

 - A focus on various benefits ranging from physical to social to financial